IamIsaSeyfullayev/don-t-forget/README.md

 nc -e /bin/bash host and port when we enter system
 nmap:
-nmap -sS -A -v -p --min-rate 99999 host
+nmap -sS -A -v -p --min-rate 99999 host nmap -p- -sV port scanning ant its version nmap -sV -sC -v From your scans, what version is FTP running on the target?

 when the site open u must use /robots.txt
 /cgi-bin/